 Outdoor grazing also contributes to our ambition: a climate positive cheese chain in 2030.
 Read here More about that.

-CONO Kaasmakers encourages its dairy farmers to let their cows graze outdoors with a meadow-grazing premium.
-In 2017, this premium was doubled to € 2.00 per 100 kilogrammes of milk, if the cows spend at least 120 days a year and at least six hours a day outside.
+CONO Cheesemakers encourages its dairy farmers to let cows graze in the pasture with a grazing premium.
+This premium was doubled in 2017 to € 2.00 per 100 kilogrammes of milk, if the cows are outdoors for at least 120 days a year and at least 6 hours a day.
 This is the grazing standard of Stichting Weidegang.
-In 2021, almost 97% of the dairy farms at CONO met the outdoor grazing standard.
-In 2021, the cows at CONO grazed more than 10 hours in the meadow on average 180 days.
+In 2022, 97% of CONO's dairy farms met the outdoor grazing standard.
+In 2022, the cows at CONO grazed for an average of 191 days for more than 10 hours in the pasture.
 Every year, we check the grazing results of all our dairy farmers.
-In addition, an external certifying company carries out random checks at a quarter of our dairy farms.
+Moreover, an external certiﬁcating company also performs random checks on a quarter of our dairy farms.

 |Year||Share of CONO holdings with outdoor grazing (%)||Grazing dairy cows (days)||Grazing dairy cows (total hours)|